awsdocs/aws-ruby-developer-guide/doc_source/s3-example-server-side-encryption-with-user-managed-key.rst

    :dedent: 0
    :language: ruby

-Create an |S3| client and call :code:`put_object` to upload the item to the bucket.
+Create an |S3| client and call :code:`put_object` to upload the object to the bucket.
-Notice that the :code:`server_side_encryption` property is set to :code:`aws:kms`, indicating that |S3| encrypts the item using the provided KMS key.
+Notice that the :code:`server_side_encryption` property is set to :code:`aws:kms`, indicating that |S3| encrypts the object using the provided AWS KMS key.
 Finally, display a success message to the user.

 .. literalinclude:: ./example_code/s3/s3_add_sseck_encrypt_item.rb